meganjohn/personal-site/src/index.md

 ---
 layout: layouts/home-page.njk
 title: Megan John
-BannerImageURL: "images/timothy-eberly-gn8LE4uL5PE-unsplash.jpg"
+BannerImageURL: "images/prudence-earl-NwBx723XaHw-unsplash@0.5x.jpg"
-BannerImageTitle: "Image of a woman holding a coffee cup."
+BannerImageTitle: "Image of plants and books."
 heading: Hello, and welcome to my site!
 ---
 I'm Megan, a London-based aspiring software developer.
 I'm currently working at a digital marketing agency in central London and spend my free time exercising, reading, and learning to code.